-SIDE PROJECTS BY PJ MEMBERS:
+SIDE PROJECTS BY PEARL JAM MEMBERS:

 Some of the earliest music from the Seattle grunge scene, Jeff and Stone were joined by vocalist Mark Arm and Steve Turner (both later of Mudhoney).
 The result is often somewhat inconsistent, but you can definitely hear the influences this had on the major grunge bands of the nineties.